 Sparks will fly, but the particulate generated by the vapourization of metal may be harmful to your health.
 These metal vapours quickly condense, oxidize and form feathery aggregate particles that can be inhaled when workers are not wearing appropriate respiratory protection.

-Manganese is a common metal used in steel to help promote hardness.
-Over exposure to manganese while welding may lead to Parkinson’s-like symptoms that may include:
+Manganese is a metal commonly used in steel to help promote hardness.
+Overexposure to manganese while welding may lead to Parkinson’s-like symptoms that may include:

 Hexavalent chromium is found in many steel welding electrodes and wires.
 The welding processes using flux shielding produce a higher ratio of hexavalent chromium (Cr+6).
 Over exposure to this type of Chromium may result in:

 Welding fumes are very fine solid metal particulates.
 Welding fumes are formed when metal is heated above its boiling point generating vapours which quickly goes through the deposition process to become particulate.
 Welding fumes are mainly composed of metal oxide particles from the metal being welded and from the electrode being consumed (but this may vary depending on the process).